johnpeart/johnpeart.github.io/src/posts/blogpost/2017-01-16-its-you-twitter-bot.md

 > **Top tip:** if you use Gmail, you can create an alias email address that forwards all email to your normal email address by adding `+youralias` before the `@gmail.com`.
 For example `john+twitterbot@gmail.com` will send email to `john@gmail.com`.

 To access the Twitter API, you need a consumer key, consumer secret, access token and access token secret.
-You create these in the [Application Management](https://apps.twitter.com) section of Twitter's developer website.
+You create these in the [Application Management](https://apps.twitter.com) section of Twitter’s developer website.

 Clicking 'Create New App' takes you to a short form where you give your app a name, a description, a website to link back to and a callback URL.
 The callback URL isn't necessary for this bot, so I left it blank, ticked the box to accept the conditions and submitted the form.